Cheffromspace/claude-container-api/README.md

    - Copy the generated token to your `.env` file as `GITHUB_TOKEN`

    **c.
 AWS Credentials (for Claude via Bedrock)**
-   - Since you're using AWS Bedrock to access Claude, you need AWS credentials
+   - You need AWS Bedrock credentials to access Claude
-   - Set these in your `.env` file:
+   - Update the following values in your `.env` file:
      ```
      AWS_ACCESS_KEY_ID=your_aws_access_key
      AWS_SECRET_ACCESS_KEY=your_aws_secret_key